 Spreading Icing with a Spatula

 For a quick and easy decoration, use an angled spatula or knife to spread icing on cupcakes.
-To avoid getting crumbs in your icing, make sure you have enough icing on each cupcake before spreading and make sure your icing is at room temperature.
+Make sure your icing is at room temperature to avoid getting crumbs in your icing.
 If it’s too cold, it may tear your cake.

 Piping Icing with a Decorating Bag and Tip

 Use a decorating bag and a large round, star or drop flower tip to pipe a classic cupcake swirl.
-Learn how to make the classic buttercream swirl:
+Watch this video to learn how to make the classic buttercream swirl:

 You can also have fun decorating your cupcakes however you’d like!
 Mix and match piping techniques with different tips and icing colors, or top your cupcakes with sprinkles, jimmies, icing decorations or candies for added color and texture.